Development of Windows Vista: Pre-RC2

-Build 5700 (build date of August 10, 2006), the first build of the RTM branch, was shown at the Student Day Presentation of Microsoft Tech-Ed 2006 in Australia.
+Build 5700 (winmain) (build date of August 10, 2006), the first build of the RTM branch, was shown at the Student Day Presentation of Microsoft Tech-Ed 2006 in Australia.
 It appeared to run faster than the previous Pre-RC1 build 5472 with a few UI improvements.

 A higher build number does not necessarily indicate a newer build.
 Microsoft began work on the RTM branch at the same time as it was wrapping up the RC1 branch, allowing for mainstream RC1 developers to more easily "flow" into the new development stage.
 This parallel development helps explain why build 5700 is older than even some pre-RC1 builds.

-Build 5728 (build date of September 17, 2006) was released on September 22, 2006, to technical beta participants.
+Build 5728 (winmain_idx06) (build date of September 17, 2006) was released on September 22, 2006, to technical beta participants.
 The following day, Microsoft released a 32-bit version of the build to the public, with a 64-bit version arriving on September 25.
 On October 1, Microsoft reached its goals for program participation and no longer offered the build to the public.
 In response to a significant amount of feedback from RC1 testers, 5728 contained many improvements, one of which was the inclusion of a check box in the Sound properties that allowed the user to disable the Windows Vista startup sound.
 The Welcome Center was also improved with new icons, eliminating the use of one icon for several different items, and all of the old icons in the User folder were replaced.
 With this build, Microsoft neared its goal of Vista installing in 15 minutes, with some reviewers reporting that 5728 took as little as 16 minutes to do a clean install.
 However, performing an upgrade installation from Windows XP was still slow, sometimes taking more than an hour to complete.

 RC2

-Release Candidate 2 (RC2) (built on October 3, 2006, with a build number of 5744.16384), was released to CPP members, TAP testers, MSDN/Technet subscribers, and other technical beta testers on Friday, October 6, 2006, and was available for download until October 9 in preparation for the final release of Windows Vista.
+Release Candidate 2 (RC2) (vista_rtm_edw) (built on October 3, 2006, with a build number of 5744.16384), was released to CPP members, TAP testers, MSDN/Technet subscribers, and other technical beta testers on Friday, October 6, 2006, and was available for download until October 9 in preparation for the final release of Windows Vista.
 Because of an aggressive development schedule, this was the final build that would be officially released to the general public for testing.
 Nevertheless, all pre-release product keys will work until the final RTM build.
 Several testers reported that RC2 was faster and more stable than build 5728.
 However, because RC2, which was a regular interim build, and not a major milestone as the name suggests, was not as rigorously tested as RC1, RC1 may have been more stable in certain situations.
 This build fixed many compatibility issues that plagued previous builds.
 Vista's GUI, which continued to be improved, contained some minor tweaks, one of the more prominent of which was the new ability to customize the color, but not the transparency, of maximized windows.
 In previous builds, windows became predominantly black when maximized, an effect that could not be altered by users.
 A Control Panel icon for Windows Sideshow was also added.